 Thank you.

-I'm I'm I'm a surgeon, and I'm calling because one of the areas I I really appreciate you guys stand up for the individual rights that are slowly being usurped.
+I'm a surgeon, and I'm calling because one of the areas I really appreciate you guys stand up for the individual rights that are slowly being usurped.

-But the one area I don't think you guys spend enough time is on medical care, because socialized medicine is what's gonna drag the whole country into a socialized state.
+But the one area I don't think you guys spend enough time is on medical care because socialized medicine is what's going to drag the whole country into a socialized state.

-And Vladimir Lenin understood that when he said that so that medical care is the keystone in the arch of socialism.
+And Vladimir Lenin understood that when he said that medical care is the keystone on the arch of socialism.

-And in fact, uh the Imperial Germany gave medical care to their population because they understood that if you if you're dependent on the government for your medical care, well, you know, you they've got you by the throat.
+And in fact, Imperial Germany gave medical care to their population because they understood that if you're dependent on the government for your medical care, well, you know, they've got you by the throat.

-And it and um they're c they're so intertwined that but the argument is made that well medical medical care is so expensive that the individual can't do it.
+And they're so intertwined that, but the argument is made that, well, medical care is so expensive that the individual can't do it.

 But it's just the other way around.